 Many of us feel tired during the day.
-Most of times this is due to lack of sleep or a heavy schedule but this is not always the case.
+In most cases, this is due to lack of sleep or a heavy schedule but this is not always the case.
 Modern lifestyle can be very demanding but daytime tiredness should not be overlooked, especially when it’s persistent and exists for a long time.
 In this post, I will talk about the potential causes of daytime tiredness and when you should visit a doctor.

-- Central Sleep Apnea happens when the brain fails to control the breathing activity during sleep.
+Central Sleep Apnea happens when the brain fails to control breathing activity during sleep.

 Out of the two, Obstructive Sleep Apnea is far more common.

 Another condition that can cause daytime tiredness is Narcolepsy.
 It’s usually diagnosed during childhood or adolescence but many times the diagnosis takes place after many years with symptoms.
 It’s a condition that affects equally men and women.
 According to the Sleep Foundation, 1 in 2,000 people suffer from Narcolepsy.
 The main symptoms are; excessive sleepiness, sleep paralysis and hallucinations.
 People who suffer from this condition don’t have a clear boundary between being awake and asleep and they feel really tired during the day.
 In many cases, they may involuntarily fall asleep during normal activities.

 To diagnose Narcolepsy, the doctor will physically examine the patient and take their medical history.
 Sleep studies are also essential to assess the severity of the condition.
 At the moment there is no cure for Narcolepsy, however certain medications and changes to the daily routine can improve symptoms.
 It’s important also to seek help from communities that are founded by sufferers.